 As Hope Street Group’s Education programs grow and mature — operating in multiple states, and now at the local level, as well — our corps of solutions-oriented teachers expands.
 Many of the passionate, highly skilled educators we call Teacher Fellows wish to remain engaged in the work beyond the official terms of their Fellowship, and we share this goal for keeping up with our TFs.

-This year, we are pleased to launch the Teacher Fellow Alumni Network (TFAN).
-The TFAN, welcoming all alumni Teacher Fellows, offers educators thoughtful, meaningful and now formalized roles and projects that contribute to their ongoing leadership development and professional growth, enhances that of their educator peers (including current and future Teacher Fellows), and will also lend informed wisdom to the design of Hope Street Group’s future projects and programming.
+The Teacher Fellow Alumni Network (TFAN), launched in 2017, offers educators thoughtful, formalized roles and projects that contribute to their ongoing leadership development and professional growth, enhances that of their peers — including current, alumni and future Teacher Fellows — and also lends informed wisdom to the design and implementation of Hope Street Group’s programming.

 Broadening the reach of a teacher-led data collection and tapping into their previous peer research training, alumni Focus Group Moderators host small group discussions with educators on a range of topics within specific research windows, as needed in their states.
 Moderators may also serve as note-taker or participant in regions with current TFs, to demonstrate support and lend their voices to these conversations.

 Serving alongside current TFs to score applicants to Hope Street Group’s Teacher Fellowship programs, trained Application Reviewers devote approximately three (3) hours each recruitment cycle and complete these tasks virtually, within our Fellowship application site.

 The Arizona Teacher Fellowship operated in partnership with the AZ K12 Center from 2017-2018, engaging quality educators from across the state for developing competencies in building trust with peers and policymakers, plus gathering and sharing data.